tec1106/tec1106.github.io/text/strategic.md

 # Strategic Thinking
 They understand the big picture.
-They has a solid strategic rationale on why the team is trying to solve a customer problem in a certain way.
+They have a solid strategic rationale on why the team is trying to solve a customer problem in a certain way.
 It’s clear how they intends to make the product vision a reality, while meeting Element Logics business needs.
 They clearly articulates the desired impact of their team’s decisions, the outcomes leading to it, and the outputs that will drive those outcomes.